There are, according to the web, 1.2 billion Catholics in the world today.

-This number, of course, changes every second because people are born and die every second,and because counting anything is never easy.
+This number, of course, changes every second because people are born and die every second and because counting anything is never easy.

 Watching it being built would have been a sight.
-Working on it would have been a special honor.The best workmanship went into making the stones rise like fireworks to the top of the Cathedral, positioned just right so balance and counterbalance would keep it the whole structure together.
+Working on it would have been a special honor.The best workmanship went into making the stones rise like fireworks to the top of the Cathedrals roof, positioned just right so balance and counterbalance would keep the whole structure together.

 This is a must see for anyone visiting the Zona Colonia.
 In this Cathedral, history speaks, without speaking,and, in silence, makes its strongest statements.